Writing a good bio is hard.

-When readers read your bio, they must believe you’re the answer to their prayers — the superhero they’ve been waiting for, that will swoop in and solve that big problem they’ve been dealing with.
+When readers read your bio (aka byline), they must believe you’re the answer to their prayers — a superhero who will swoop in and solve the big problem keeping them awake at night.

 The 6 Common Bio Blunders That Make You Look Like an Amateur (And What to Do Instead)

 Thanks for sharing, Jill.
 But do I really care?
 Nah.

 It’s confusing, I know.
 “Bio” is short for biography, which suggests it should be all about you.
 But the main purpose of your author bio is to show your audience how you can help them solve their problem with the skills you bring to the table.

 So, it’s not about you, Jill.
 It’s about them.